Types of quizzes

 Earn more vaccines (extra quizzes)

-In addition to the lessons, there is extra content under the Earn More section in the main menu.
+In addition to the lessons, there is extra content under the Earn More section in the Lessons drop-down of the main menu.
 This section consists of quizzes that do not have a lesson attached to them and are simply questions on various topics.
-Students can earn a vaccine by scoring at least 80% on one of the these quizzes.
+Students can earn a vaccine by scoring at least 80% on one of these quizzes.
 Students can also retake these quizzes as many times as they want until they reach a score of 80% and earn the vaccine.

 Questions?
 Leave a comment below!

-98,655 questions answered and 7,379 vaccines earned in support of UNICEF this school year.
+585,737 questions answered and 52,342 vaccines earned worldwide in support of UNICEF this school year.

 (Updated every few minutes.)